-The actual model.
-Following is a high-level description of the model of Turing machines; the interested reader is referred to standard textbooks (e.g., [200]) for further details.
+Following is a high-level description of the model of Turing machines; the interested reader is referred to standard textbooks (e.g., [29]) for further details.
 Recall that we need to specify the set of possible environments, the set of machines (or computation rules), and the effect of applying such a rule on an environment.

-- The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set Σ ⊃ {0,1}).
-This sequence is envisioned as starting at a left-most cell, and extending infinitely to the right (cf., Figure 1.2).
+The environment.
+The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set $\Sigma \supset \{0, 1\}$ ).
+This sequence is envisioned as starting at a left-most cell, and extending infinitely to the right (cf., Figure 1.1).
 In addition, the environment contains the current location of the machine on this sequence, and the internal state of the machine (which is a member of a finite set Q).
-The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and its internal state is called the instantaneous configuration of the machine. - The main component in the Turing machine itself is a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbol-state pairs.
-Specifically, the transition function is a mapping from $\Sigma \times Q$ to $\Sigma \times Q \times \{-1, 0, +1\}$ , where $\{-1, +1, 0\}$ correspond to a movement instruction (which is either "left" or "right" or "stay", respectively).
-In addition, the machine's description specifies an initial state and a halting state, and the computation of the machine halts when the machine enters its halting state.
+The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and its internal state is called the instantaneous configuration of the machine.

+The machine itself (i.e., the computation rule).
+The main component in the Turing machine itself is a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbol-state pairs.
+Specifically, the transition function is a mapping from $\Sigma \times Q$ to $\Sigma \times Q \times \{-1, 0, +1\}$ , where

-&lt;sup>7In contrast, the abstract definition of "recursive functions" yields a class of "computable" functions without referring to any model of computation (but rather based on the intuition that any such model should support functional composition).
+&lt;sup>1In contrast, the abstract definition of "recursive functions" yields a class of "computable" functions without referring to any model of computation (but rather based on the intuition that any such model should support recursive functional composition).

-Figure 1.2: A single step by a Turing machine.
+Figure 1.1: A single step by a Turing machine.